 - A divine deodorant from Love Fresh

-- Some dry shampoo and shampoo bar from Rocky Mountain Soap Company
+- Some dry shampoo and shampoo bar

 - A daily glow facial brush from Province Apothecary (which I use and can’t get enough of!)

-- My absolute go-to zero waste lip care for these harsh winter months from 3 Acres, made with fair-trade butter and botanical oils.
+- My absolute go-to zero waste lip care for these harsh winter months is from 3 Acres, made with fair-trade butter and botanical oils.
 You never know when you might need to pucker up

 - And last but not least, a safety razor.
 Because plastic disposable razors are SO yesterday!

-Zero Waste Gifts for the kitchen
+Zero Waste Gifts for the Foodie

-“Keep food absolutely perky, juicy and tasty for what feels like forever.
+“Keep food absolutely perky, juicy, and tasty for what feels like forever.
 Abeego protects and breathes, mimicking nature’s peel to extend the life of food to the very last bite.”